rahulbs98/my-academic-website/content/authors/admin/_index.md

 #- Visitors
 ---

 I am a final year Computer Science and Physics undergrad at BITS Pilani.
-I will be joining the engineering team at [Sundial](https://sundial.so/).
+Upon graduation, I will be joining the engineering team at [Sundial](https://inspirit.work/), an early stage startup working to productise data science as it aligns perfectly with my desire to understand the big picture of the product development cycle.

-I am excited about the field of Artificial Intelligence and Product Development.
-I have also worked in the intersection of Physics and Computer Science - Quantum Computing, Non Linear Dynamics and Chaos.
-I'm currently working with [Dr. Franco Nori's](http://scholar.google.co.in/citations?user=SRUYLREAAAAJ&hl=en) Theoretical Quantum Physics Lab on combinatorial optimization problems with analog computing.
-This summer, I interned at Google where I worked on multi-modal information extraction.
-I was also recently at Microsoft Research, where I developed a multi-hop logical NLI dataset with proof steps.
-We believe this would help build more reliable and interpretable systems, critical in real-world settings.
+I have been fortunate to have various opportunities to explore in my undergrad.
+With my internships at [Google](), where I worked on multimodal-information extraction, and at [Microsoft Research]() where I worked on building a logical NLI dataset, I have developed a keen interest in the field of Artificial Intelligence.
+I am particularly interested in the aspects of explainability, interpretability and ethics.
+I am also excited about other emerging technologies like quantum computing and analog computing.
+I'm currently writing my thesis with [Dr. Franco Nori's](http://scholar.google.co.in/citations?user=SRUYLREAAAAJ&hl=en) Lab at RIKEN.

 Please [reach out to me](mailto:f20160471@goa.bits-pilani.ac.in) if you'd like to chat with me!